breatheco-de/content/src/content/how-to/javascript-array-intersection.md

     //Output:
     // intersection = [3,4,5]

-Another way of using a for loop to get the identical result, yet without using the 'includes()' technique is utilizing a nested for loop, however, the [time complexity](https://www.mygreatlearning.com/blog/why-is-time-complexity-essential/#:~:text=Time%20complexity%20is%20defined%20as,of%20code%20in%20an%20algorithm.) in this scenario would be O(n^2), which might have a significant delay when looping over the arrays if your input is considered large.
+Another way of using a for loop to get the identical result, yet without using the 'includes()' technique is utilizing a nested for loop.

     let myArr1 = [1,2,3,4,5]
     let myArr2 = [3,4,5,6,7]